SummaryRead the full fact sheet

 - You will be free from the hassles of smoking, such as smelling of smoke, or always having to make sure you have enough cigarettes.

-- Your fertility levels will improve (in both men and women), and if you’re a woman, your chances of having a healthy pregnancy and baby will also increase.
+- Your (in both men and women), and if you’re a woman, your chances of having a healthy pregnancy and baby will also increase.

 - You will save thousands of dollars a year that you can save or spend on other things.